The Message of Kings

 The world of Kings, says Olley, is ‘perhaps closer to the world we know today than any other book of Scripture,’ and he frequently demonstrates this in the book.

-Although the book is said to be an exposition rather than a commentary, the text is often carefully and helpfully elucidated, to help the reader grasp exactly what the author is Kings is wishing to convey.
+Although the book is said to be an exposition rather than a commentary, the text is often carefully and helpfully elucidated, to help the reader grasp exactly what the author of Kings is wishing to convey.

-Throughout is the theme of God calling His people to follow and trust Him fully, rather than trusting in worldly alliances; and the theme of God’s compassion and grace towards imperfect people struggling to cope with powerful enemies bent on their destruction.
+Throughout is the theme of God calling His people to follow and trust Him fully, rather than trusting in worldly alliances; and the theme of God’s compassion and grace towards imperfect people struggling to cope with powerful enemies who are bent on their destruction.

-This book is thoroughly to be recommended; buy it and take up the three week challenge; you will soon find it a pleasure to march through the world of Kings, and feel a real sense of achievement at the end.
+This book is thoroughly to be recommended; buy it and take up the three week challenge.
+You will soon find it a pleasure to march through the world of Kings, and feel a real sense of achievement at the end.